-At the end of the boardwalk, you will come to a foot bridge across Avalanche Creek at the base of Avalanche Creek Gorge – the highlight of the trail.
-The force of Avalanche Creek cutting through the rock has formed bowls and chutes.
-After crossing the bridge, the trail becomes paved and passes along the western edge of Avalanche Creek looping back to the trail-head.
+At the end of the boardwalk, you will encounter a foot bridge across Avalanche Creek, at the base of Avalanche Creek Gorge – the highlight of the trail.
+The force of Avalanche Creek cutting through the rock has formed numerous bowls and chutes.
+After crossing the bridge, the trail is paved and passes along the western edge of Avalanche Creek looping back to the trail-head.

 If you’re looking for a little longer hike, you can pick up the Avalanche Lake trail just west of Avalanche Creek Gorge.